Dysbiosis and Disease: Understanding the Microbial Imbalance

 February 11, 2020 by Flore Clinical Editorial

 Dysbiosis — the disruption of the normal commensal microbial community — is implicated in the pathogenesis of conditions ranging from inflammatory bowel disease to major depressive disorder.
 Understanding what constitutes dysbiosis, how it is measured, and how it is addressed is essential clinical knowledge for practitioners working at the intersection of functional and evidence-based medicine.
+The term is used loosely in both the lay and clinical literature, and part of the clinician's task is to translate a vague label into a specific, measurable, and addressable description of what has gone wrong in a given patient.

 Defining Dysbiosis